Matcha Cookies

 Whisking sugars and matcha powder in glass bowl

-Add the coconut oil and whisk until well combined.
+Add the melted butter or coconut oil and whisk until well combined.
 Next, whisk in the egg and egg yolk, followed by the vanilla.

 Mixing wet and dry ingredients with spatula in glass bowl

-Sprinkle the baking powder and salt over the wet ingredients and mix well.
+First, sprinkle the baking soda and salt over the wet ingredients and stir well.

 Next, shape the cookies.
 Use a 2-tablespoon cookie scoop to portion the dough onto a baking sheet lined with parchment paper.
 Leave 2 inches between dough balls.
-They don’t spread much, but they do expand a little as they bake.
+Cookies made with coconut oil don’t spread much, but they do expand a little as they bake.
+Cookies made with butter will spread and flatten more.

 Finally, bake the cookies in a 375°F oven until they’re puffed and the edges are lightly set, about 8 minutes.
 Let the cookies cool on the pan for 5 minutes before transferring them to a wire rack to cool completely.